Skip to main content

 Your home is one of your most significant investments, and it's essential to ensure that it's constructed properly and free from defects.
 Construction defects can manifest in various forms, ranging from minor issues like cracked tiles to more serious problems such as foundation instability or water intrusion.
-Identifying signs of construction defects early can help you address them promptly, potentially saving you time, money, and stress in the long run.
-In this article, we'll provide you with a comprehensive checklist to help you identify common signs of construction defects in your home.

-What are Construction Defects
+What Are Construction Defects?

-A "construction defect" is as a property condition that does not meet generally accepted standards of reasonableness in the construction industry.
+A "construction defect" is a property condition that does not meet generally accepted standards of reasonableness in the construction industry.
 Most often these standards are defined by the construction contract or local building codes, which are often modeled off the International Building Code.
-In Colorado, there are a variety of "construction defects" that can arise during or after the construction of a new home.
-For a detailed list, please see our article on common construction defects in Colorado.

-Signs of Construction Defects
+Key Warning Signs of Construction Defects

 • Cracks in the foundation, walls, or exterior cladding